GabrielSouzaCosta/catmeow/README.md

 # CatMeow

-Catmeow is a website for generating random cat photos and also interesting facts about them.
+CatMeow is a website to generate random pictures of cats and also interesting facts about them.

 ## Tecnologies
 <ul>